atomicman57/battleship/README.md

 `ruby battleship.rb`

 #### Setup
 Make sure Ruby is installed on your system.
-Run the program from the command line.
+Run battleship.rb from the command line.
+The only other file needed to run the program is better_algorithm.rb.
 (Of course we'd love to see a web or desktop version of this.)

 Run the program and follow the on-screen prompts.